Are you running a web design business? If so, you should consider creating legal contracts for projects.

 Include Client Responsibilities

-Your client has a few responsibilities in any web design project, and they should be included in your contract.
+Your client has a few responsibilities in any web design or web development project, and they should be included in your contract.

 Great design only takes place when you collaborate and synergize with the client.
 You will first need a reliable point of contact, and you need to know who the ultimate decision-makers are.